Innovation Fellowships Scheme – Route A: Researcher-led

 Route A: Researcher-led

-The British Academy is inviting applications for funding for researcher-led Innovation Fellowships (Route A), through which applicants must apply with a partner which they have identified.
+The British Academy is inviting applications for funding for researcher-led Innovation Fellowships (Route A), through which applicants must apply with a partner organisation which they have identified.
 To learn more about Route A and apply, stay on this webpage.

 - developing new approaches for supporting innovation across the economy, regions, and society;